lechatthecat/assignment/README.md

 - Html/JS/CSS files are handled by Nginx.
 Nginx reverse-proxies the requests for API to Actix container.
 Thus only API requests are handled by Actix.
 (I know it was not necessary though..)

 ## ToDo

 - Maybe I could have used swagger to create documents for APIs
 - I could have created more test cases in Rust code/Actix.
+- I know there would have been better way for Nextjs compilation...
+But this isn't the main task for this time.

 ## Requirements
 The [original requirements](https://github.com/paidy/interview/blob/master/SimpleRestaurantApi.md) are: